What to bring?

 • Enough reflective insulation to cover all windows and the windshield

-• 2” painters’ tape.
-Don’t use duct tape, it’ll take the paint off and/or leave residue.
+• 2” vinyl tape.
+Don’t use duct or packing tape, it’ll take the paint off and/or leave residue.
+Paper tapes can come loose in wet weather

 • Floor covering